ACM Research Inc. (ACMR) Shares Up Despite Recent Market Volatility - News Heater

-ACM Research Inc. (NASDAQ: ACMR)’s stock price has increased by 2.51 compared to its previous closing price of 11.97.
-However, the company has seen a -3.84% decrease in its stock price over the last five trading sessions.
+ACM Research Inc. (NASDAQ: ACMR) has experienced a rise in its stock price by 7.89 compared to its previous closing price of 12.54.
+However, the company has seen a gain of 3.28% in its stock price over the last five trading days.

 Is It Worth Investing in ACM Research Inc. (NASDAQ: ACMR) Right Now?

-ACM Research Inc. (NASDAQ: ACMR) has a price-to-earnings ratio of 15.34x that is above its average ratio.
-Additionally, the 36-month beta value for ACMR is 1.16.
-There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for ACM Research Inc. (NASDAQ: ACMR) is 16.91x, which is above its average ratio.
+Moreover, the 36-month beta value for ACMR is 1.16.
+Analysts have varying opinions on the stock, with 7 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023